Jesus. No individual has had such a profound

 Through Jesus, God did for us what we could not do for ourselves.
 He made a way for us to be free from the penalty of our sin and to be restored to a relationship with him.
 Our salvation is a gift from God and it is available to all who desire it.

 In return, God calls for those who desire salvation to give their lives to him in loving devotion.
 Those who place their trust in God (faith) and commit their lives fully to him (repentance) are instructed to be baptized in water.
 Baptism illustrates the fact that we die to sin, that our old lives are buried in the water, and that we arise to live a new life to God under the lordship of Jesus.
-When we give our lives to God in this way, he forgives us of all our sins and gives us his Holy Spirit.
+When we submit to God in this way, he forgives us of all our sins and gives us his Holy Spirit.